robertmaldon/cc_dashboard/README.md

 cc_dashboard does not render correctly using Internet Explorer 6 and I have no intention of supporting IE6 :)

+# Libraries

+A lot of the functionality of this build monitor would not be possible if not for the awesome efforts of others.
+Here are some of the javascript libraries used by this application:

+* Alarm times natural language date parsing is done by [chrono](https://github.com/berryboy/chrono)
+* Alarm text-to-speech is made possible by [speak.js](https://github.com/kripken/speak.js)
+* Code coverage graphs enabled by [Highcharts](http://www.highcharts.com/)

 # License and Acknowledgements

 cc_dashboard is licensed under the terms of the the Apache 2.0 license.
 See [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0) for details.